 provide both us and customers with intelligence that boosts efficiency and

 “We plan to keep innovating.
-I am confident Linde will maintain its reputation as digitalization champions among our industry peers,” says Olof Källgren.
+I am confident Linde will maintain its reputation as industrial gas digitalization champions among our industry peers,” says Olof Källgren.